sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 {% assign math_landscape = site.posts | where: "permalink", "/math/landscape" | first %}

-# Intro
+# A Journey Through Mathematical Boundaries

 Having painted the broad landscape of mathematics in my previous blog post [{{ math_landscape.title }}]({{ math_landscape.url }}), I want to delve into the first chapter of my mathematical journey: inequalities.
-While number theory has rightfully earned its title as the "Queen of Mathematics," with countless brilliant minds dedicating their lives to its exploration, my heart was captured by a different realm – the fascinating world of inequalities.
+While number theory has long been celebrated as the "Queen of Mathematics," with countless brilliant minds dedicating their lives to its exploration, my heart was captured by a different realm – the fascinating world of inequalities.
 Today, I'd like to share why this field has held such a special place in my mathematical journey.

-# An unexpected beginning
+# From Three Weeks to Three Years: A Mathematical Awakening

 My romance with inequalities began around age 15, shortly after I entered Seoul Science High School (SSHS).
 I still remember that time vividly – I was among 180 students chosen from 1,400 applicants, though unlike many of my peers who had prepared for years, I had only spent three weeks studying for the entrance exam.<sup><a href="#footnote1" id="ref1">1</a></sup>

-Looking back, I believe this period marked the awakening of my mathematical potential, triggered perhaps by the intensive mental stimulation during those three weeks of preparation.
+This unexpected success was just the beginning of my mathematical awakening.

-When I first arrived at SSHS, I was distinctly aware of the gap between myself and my classmates.
+When I first arrived at SSHS,
+I was distinctly aware of the gap between myself and my classmates.
 Many had already mastered advanced topics like trigonometry, calculus, algebra, and geometry, while I was just beginning to explore these concepts.
-The school had a prestigious Mathematics Olympiad (MO) circle, but initially, I couldn't even consider joining because &hellip; I had no idea what trigonometric functions are!
+The school had a prestigious Mathematics Olympiad (MO) circle, but initially, I couldn't even consider joining because...
+I had no idea what trigonometric functions are!
 However, something unexpected happened – after six months, I was the only student personally invited by the math teacher to join the circle, thanks to what he called "unprecedented progress" in mathematics.

-# The elegance of inequalities
+# When Elegance Meets Power: The Art of Inequalities

 It was during my preparation for various Mathematics Olympiad competitions – Korean MO, International MO, and South-Pacific MO – that I first encountered inequalities.
 What captivated me most was their elegant simplicity.